Tropical Storm Arthur forms in the Atlantic

 The tropics are heating up around the world

-This is quite the contrast to the Western Pacific, which just had its eighth latest start to a tropical season since 1950.
+This is in contrast to the Western Pacific, which just had its eighth latest start to a tropical season since 1950.

 The official Atlantic seasonal forecast doesn't come from the National Oceanic and Atmospheric Administration until May 21.
-But there are over a dozen early forecasts already published, and the general consensus is that the Atlantic is in for an active season.
+But there are more than a dozen early forecasts already published and the general consensus is that the Atlantic is in for an active season.

 Related Content